helidon-io/helidon/pico/README.md

 3. Integrations and Extensibility.
 More will be mentioned on this later.

-Over the foundation of these main features of "services registry", "lifecycle", and "extensibility" there are a number of other tooling and layers that are delivered from various Pico submodules delivering the following:
+Over the foundation of these three main features of "services registry", "lifecycle", and "extensibility" there are a number of other tooling and layers that are delivered from various Pico submodules that provide the following additional features and benefits:

 1. A minimalist, compile-time generated dependency injection framework that is free from reflection, and compliant to the JSR-330 injection specification.
 Compile-time source code generation has a number of advantages, including: (a) pre-runtime validation of the DI model, (b) visibility into your application by providing "less magic", which in turn fosters understandability and debug-ability of your application, (c) deterministic behavior (instead of depending on reflection and classpath ordering, etc.) and (c) performance, since binding the model at compile-time is more efficient than computing it at runtime.
 Pico (through its tooling) provides you with a mix of declarative and programmatic ways to build your application.
 It doesn't have to be just one or the other like other popular frameworks in use today require.
 Inspiration for Pico, however, did come from many libraries and frameworks that came before it (e.g., Jakarta Hk2, Google Guice, Spring, CDI, and even OSGi).
 Foundationally, Pico provides a way to develop declarative code using standard (i.e., javax/jakarta, not Helidon specific) annotation types.